 Mesothelioma uses a four-stage system to determine how far the disease has progressed.
-Being diagnosed at an early stage of the cancer provides the best hope for patients, but those who are diagnosed in later stages typically have fewer treatment options.
+Being diagnosed at an early stage of the cancer provides the best hope for patients, but those who are diagnosed in later stages typically have fewer mesothelioma treatment options.

 Note that only pleural mesothelioma, which is the most common type, has an official staging system.
 Other types of mesothelioma (peritoneal and pericardial) are rarer, and therefore do not have defined staging systems.

 The most common staging system for mesothelioma is known as the TNM, which stands for Tumor, (Lymph) Nodes, and Metastasis.
 Developed by the American Joint Committee on Cancer, the TNM staging system has identifies where the tumor originated, whether it has affected the lymph nodes, and how far the disease has spread.